Steps for Students Filling Out the FAFSA® Form

 If you’re a dependent student, you’ll be required to provide parent information on the FAFSA form.
 In most cases, at least one parent will be identified as a contributor on your form.
 A contributor is anyone (you, your spouse, your biological or adoptive parent, or your parent’s spouse) who is required to provide information on the FAFSA form, sign the FAFSA form, and provide consent and approval to have their federal tax information transferred directly from the IRS into the form.

-Any contributors identified to participate on your FAFSA form must have their own StudentAid.gov account to access and complete their required sections of the form.
+Each contributor identified to participate on your FAFSA form must have their own StudentAid.gov account to access and complete their required sections of the form.

 We recommend that you start your own FAFSA® form and complete your sections first to save time and prevent errors.
-However, if your parent contributor doesn’t have a Social Security number, then your parent should start the form first.

 1